WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 Sure, we can handle a million rows in reasonable time, but what if the data set grows by orders of magnitude?
 By running our classifier on a local
 Wallaroo cluster, we were able to cut the processing time of a million rows to ~16 minutes, thus fitting within our allotted time slot of one hour.
-But if the input data is, say 10x more, we’re going to have a hard time processing it all locally.
+But if the input data is, say, 10x more, we’re going to have a hard time processing it all locally.

 Let's see how we can keep up with the data growth by launching a cloud-based Wallaroo cluster on-demand, running the job, collecting the data, and shutting down the